Table of Contents

 How do I talk to faculty about bargaining?

-- Post on social media using #GEsDeserveDignity and #ThankYourGE hashtags
+- Post on social media using #GEsDeserveDignity and #ThankYourGE hashtags.

 - Discourage fellow faculty from crossing the picket line in the event of a GE work stoppage; ask faculty to stand with GEs when it really counts!
+See UA’s FAQ on a GTFF work stoppage.

 You must be logged in to post a comment.